abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 I will use the occasion to reiterate some of the more important characteristics of functions:

-- All numbers from the output have (or should have) two arrows pointing at them (one for the positive square root and one for the negative one), and that is OK.
+- All numbers from the target have (or should have) two arrows pointing at them (one for the positive square root and one for the negative one), and that is OK.

-- Zero from the input set is connected to itself in the output set - that is permitted.
+- Zero from the source set is connected to itself in the target set - that is permitted.
 - Some numbers aren't the square of any other number - that is also permitted.

 Overall everything is permitted, as long as you can always provide exactly one result (also known as *The result™*) per value, and in mathematics almost always do.
 Actually, math is designed in a way so its operations are valid functions: